Welcome to today's edition of the Rush 24-7 podcast.

 Hope he doesn't let that happen.

-But nobody is safe, is the point.
+But nobody is safe is the point.

-You cannot make friends with these people and maintain your culture, your identity, and uh your way of life.
+You cannot make friends with these people and maintain your culture, your identity, and your way of life.

-The uh the healing nature of time, you know, some people um you forget what happens, uh, others you think that the passage of time will just enable everybody to wish this kind of evil away.
+Others, you think that the passage of time will just enable everybody to wish this kind of evil away.

-Today we get another reminder and another opportunity for even more people To understand it now, who maybe had had it slip from their mind.
+Today we get another reminder and another opportunity for even more people to understand it now, who maybe had had it slip from their mind.

 Some people probably say, well, it happened over there.

-I'm not worried about here.
+I'm not worried about you.

 It's an attack on our civilization.